amaurits/maurits/content/Research/Idea diffusion/index.md

 _<sub>Photo: Elekes Andor (Wikimedia Commons, 83482595, CC BY-SA 4.0)</sub>_"
 layout: single
-subtitle: The spread of key concepts and ideas from country of origins to others.
+subtitle: The spread of key concepts and ideas from country of origin to others.
 tags:
 - hugo-site
 title: Idea diffusion